-- 1. Select the Flag Tool Button in the Annotation Toolbox. - Left click on the Chart Window where you would like to insert the Flag. - 3.
-The default flag seen below the screenshot will be placed in this location
+- Select the Flag tool button in the Annotation Toolbar. - 2.
+Click on the Chart Window where you would like to insert the Flag. - The default flag seen below the screenshot will be placed in this location.

 Changing the Flag Type and Settings: